GStreamer/gstreamer/markdown/application-development/basics/bins.md

 The bin will perform the state changes on all its children from the sink element to the source element.
-This ensures that the downstream element is ready to receive data when the upstream element is brought to PAUSED or PLAYING.
-Similarly when shutting down, the sink elements will be set to READY or NULL first, which will cause the upstream elements to receive a FLUSHING error and stop the streaming threads before the elements are set to the READY or NULL state.
+This ensures that the downstream element is ready to receive data when the upstream element is brought to `PAUSED` or `PLAYING`.
+Similarly when shutting down, the sink elements will be set to `READY` or `NULL` first, which will cause the upstream elements to receive a `FLUSHING` error and stop the streaming threads before the elements are set to the `READY` or `NULL` state.

 Note, however, that if elements are added to a bin or pipeline that's already running, , e.g. from within a "pad-added" signal callback, its